 - Spoon the creme patissiere into a disposable piping bag, snip the tip and pipe the filling in the hole on the bottom of the buns that was made by the chopstick.
 Some of the nougat and nuts from the chocolate may clog the piping bag but give it a squeeze.

 - Using the royal icing with a small nozzle pipe tiny dots on the surface of the buns and secure the sugar flowers on top.

 - Enjoy mon petit chou!

-Have fun with the different flavour creme patisseries and the differnt toppings on offer.
+Have fun with the different flavour creme patisseries and the different toppings on offer.

 Enjoy mon petit chou!